 - Food coloring to make it fancy (optional)

 - Squirt bottles or squeeze bottles

-In the squirt bottles, I filled them HALF with water and HALF with vinegar – then a few squirts of food coloring to make things more fun.
+In the squirt bottles, I added white vinegar and a drop or two of food coloring to make the activity a little more colorful.

 There’s another trick to this activity.

-You can dump out the liquid from the table to reveal more baking soda to start the experiment and the fun again.
+You can dump out the liquid from the table to reveal unused baking soda that will react to the vinegar again.

 TIP: Make sure to DUMP onto the dirt as baking soda and vinegar may cause grass to die.